The Power of Tax Deferral: How It Can Boost Your Retirement Savings

 How Tax Deferral Works in Annuities

-Because annuities are designed for long-term savings strategies, tax deferral allows your earnings to grow without annual reductions for taxes.
-Over time, this uninterrupted compounding can lead to a higher total balance than a comparable taxable investment.
+Because annuities are designed as a long-term product, tax deferral allows your earnings to grow without annual reductions for taxes.
+Over time, this uninterrupted compounding can lead to a higher total balance than a comparable amount in a taxable investment.

 Key Benefits of a Tax-Deferred Annuity

-- Maximized growth potential – More of your money stays protected longer, benefiting from compounding.
+- Maximized growth potential — More of your money remains secure and compounding

-- Flexibility in tax timing – You control when to take withdrawals, potentially lowering your tax burden.
+- Flexibility in tax timing — You choose when to withdraw and potentially lower your tax load in the future

-- Predictable retirement income – Many annuities offer options to convert retirement savings into a guaranteed* lifetime income.
+- Predictable retirement income — Many annuities can convert available funds into guaranteed lifetime income*

 Who Should Consider a Tax-Deferred Annuity?